uyha/cpp-template/README.md

 ## Usage
 Just clone or download the project and start coding.

+Users are encouraged to learn a bit about how [conan](https://docs.conan.io/en/latest/getting_started.html) works to better understand the `conanfile.txt` and how to add more dependencies.

+### Miscellaneous
 To opt out of using `pipenv` for finding `conan`, delete the Pipfile at the project's root.